-In addition to the weekly fine arts class, the children rehearse and perform songs at the winter celebration before the holidays, and for the graduation celebration at the end of the school year.
+In addition to the weekly fine arts class, the toddler and primary children attend Music Together® In-School classes, rehearse and perform songs at the winter celebration before the holidays, and for the graduation celebration at the end of the school year.
 Throughout the year songs that correlate with the curriculum are often sung during circle times in the classrooms.

 As part of their physical education, the children are learning martial arts one day per week.
 The program teaches a blend of Ed Parker’s Kenpo Karate and Bruce Lees Jeet Kune Do.
 This program teaches not only self-defense, but self control, focus, team work, courtesy and respect.

-The martial arts class is led by Jose Pacheco.
-He has been practicing martial arts since the age of 5, learning Kenpo Karate from Middletown Kenpo Karate.
-Mr. Jose co-owned the Modern Self-Defense Center in Middletown and Meriden and helped design the kids and adults programs.
-He holds several martial arts instructor certifications and has worked as a wrestling and Jiu Jitsu coach.
+The martial arts class is led by Lena Pacheco.
+She has been practicing martial arts since the age of 5, learning Kenpo Karate from Middletown Kenpo Karate.
+Mrs. Lena co-owned the Modern Self-Defense Center in Middletown and Meriden, helping design the kids and adults programs.
+She holds several martial arts instructor certifications and has worked as a wrestling and Jiu Jitsu coach.

 Yoga & Circus Arts

-In addition to the martial arts, the children take circus arts and yoga once per week as part of the physical education program.
+Since 1998 CTMS has incorporated Yoga techniques into the school programs.
+Teaching calmness and inner peace, while how to move and control your body.
+Our students take circus arts and yoga once per week as part of the physical education program.
 Why yoga for children?
 Ten years ago, that question was most likely asked about martial arts.
 Now there are classes for children at martial arts studios around every corner.
 And, like martial arts, yoga develops many wonderful qualities in children.

 In addition to the obvious benefits of exercising the physical body, both yoga and martial arts sharpen the child’s ability to focus and give self-confidence and self-discipline.
 And yoga, practiced regularly, helps children become aware of themselves from the inside out.
 From this awareness, children can change and grow in new and positive directions.